WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 WW2 Civil Defence & ARP First Aid Boxes & Canvas Holdalls / Bags

-A core aspect of the Civil Defence Service was to provide immediate medical assistance to victims of bombing.
+A core aspect of the Civil Defence Service was to provide immediate medical assistance to the victims of bombing incidents.
 The main deliverers of onsite medical care were the First Aid Parties who carried medical supplies in haversacks.
-Casualties were then transported by Stretcher Parties to First Aid Posts or Mobile Units and then transferred to hospital by the Ambulance Service.
+Casualties were then transported by Stretcher Parties (in London) and First Aid Parties (outside London) to First Aid Posts or Mobile Units and then transferred to a local hospital by the Ambulance Service.

-All Wardens' Posts were also issued with first aid tins and the trouser pockets on battledress were designed to hold a single "First Field Dressing".
+All Wardens' Posts were also issued with first aid boxes and kits and the trouser pockets on battledress were designed to hold a single "First Field Dressing".

 Various styles of WW2 First Aid Boxes